A list of 2026 Indonesian public holidays, PLUS their implications for travel in Indonesia.

 How will it affect my travel plans?

-Most likely less than in your home country, as in Indonesia it’s only a 3-day long weekend.
-Having said that, flights to/from tourists centres in e.g. Bali, Lombok will be full or more expensive than usual.
+Possibly less than in your home country, as in Indonesia it’s only a 3-day long weekend.
+(When holidays fall on Sundays in Indonesia, there is no “replacement holiday” on the Monday.)
+Having said that, flights to/from tourist centres in e.g. Bali, Lombok and Yogyakarta will be full or more expensive than usual.
+For your information, Indonesia only recently recognised Easter as a public holiday; previously, it was only Good Friday.

 What for?
 May Day (a.k.a.
 Labour Day)